AngelLozan/support-explorer-ex/README.md

 Run npm install upon cloing to your desired local directory.

 Build with `npm run build`

+*With the current version, please do not run an audit force fix.
+This demands different permissions to be set in order to comply with the CSP.*

 (After build) Open chrome://extensions or brave://extension and upload the unpacked extension.